ssribeiroLMMP/DockerizedFEniCsFirstSteps/README.md

-# multiphaseMicronitFlow
+# DockerizedFEniCsFirstSteps

-This first code version is set with an initial tutorial of FEniCs Library and how to solve differential equations using finite elements method within Python
+This first code version is set with an initial tutorial of FEniCs Library and how to solve differential equations using finite elements method within Python.

 This tutorial is already using a docker container definition, since FEniCs needs Linux kernel to run.